 - Turn squash halves flat-side down, and bake until soft, about 40 minutes.

 - Remove from oven cover, and keep warm until ready for assembly.
 Baked acorn squash can be cut into quarters if serving as a side dish.

 - Meanwhile, prepare risotto.
 Bring vegetable stock, broth to a simmer in a medium saucepan. turn stock to low until ready to use.

-- After all stock is added. stir in cream and cheese/nutritional yeast.
+- After all stock is added, stir in cream (if using) and cheese/nutritional yeast.
 Remove from heat before assembling.

 - *To assemble:* place acorn squash halves (or quarters), rind side down on plates or serving platter.

 - Fill each squash section with hot barley risotto—top stuffed squash with chopped parsley, pomegranate arils and additional herbs/cheese.